SalonenTeemu/homepage/README.md

 ## Running the application

-Run the app with `npm install` and `npm run dev` in the project root directory.
-The application doesn't have database or other dependencies.
+Install the required dependencies with: `npm install`

+Start the development server with: `npm run dev`

+Open the application in a browser at: `http://localhost:3000/`

 ### Application deployment